Ratio of Debt-to-Income

-Most conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Most conventional mortgage loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
-Recurring debt includes auto/boat loans, child support and credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes auto loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We will be happy to pre-qualify you to determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to go over pre-qualification to help you figure out how much you can afford.

-Augusta Mortgage Solutions can answer questions about these ratios and many others.
-Give us a call: 706-860-5514.
+At Augusta Mortgage Solutions, we answer questions about qualifying all the time.
+Give us a call at 706-860-5514.